 Our answer , “All the more treats for big tricksters,” and grab extra candy.

 All Stu’s buddies are speechless about being part of my Halloween ‘date.’
 As Raggedy Ann and Andy, we hold hands and run up to ring the door bells, ahead of the youngsters.
 Lydia lets me know that holding hands is enough, shrugging off my arm on her shoulders. as we’re driving between neighborhoods in Stu’s mom’s station wagon.
-She drops us off at Lydia’s house about nine-thirty.
+Mrs. Watt drops us off at Lydia’s house about nine-thirty.

 “You always are such fun,” Lydia comments.